muneer78/muneer78.github.io/_posts/2011-11-01-the-shame-of-college-sports.md

 ---
 date: 2011-11-01
-title: The Shame Of College Sports
+title: The shame of college sports
 tags: sports
 ---